 Immunotherapy is a type of biological therapy that harnesses and increases the natural ability of the patient's immune system to fight cancer.
-Instead of trying to stop or kill the person's cancer cells directly, as most other cancer treatments do, immunotherapy trains the person's own natural immune system to recognize cancer cells and selectively target and kill them.
+Instead of trying to stop or kill the person's cancer cells directly, as most cancer treatments do, immunotherapy trains the person's own natural immune system to recognize cancer cells and selectively target and kill them.

-This brochure will help you:
+This booklet will help you:

-- Learn how the immune system works - Understand how immunotherapy may boost the immune system to help fight lung cancer - Understand whether immunotherapy might be a good treatment option for you - Consider if participating in a clinical research study using immunotherapy might be a good treatment option for you
+- Learn how the immune system works - Understand how immunotherapy may boost the immune system to help fight lung cancer - Find out what immunotherapy options are available now - Understand whether immunotherapy might be a good treatment option for you

-YOU'LL FIND A GLOSSARY TOWARD THE END OF THIS BROCHURE.
+YOU'LL FIND A GLOSSARY TOWARD THE END OF THIS BOOKLET.
 Words included in the glossary appear blue the first time that they are used in the text.